Reviewed Source

 3. CODEOWNERS

 The CODEOWNERS file in the root directory of your repository has a special meaning in GitHub.
-To ensure changes are reviewed by maintainers it must exist and reference the maintainer team using the content:
+To ensure maintainers review changes it must exist and reference the maintainer team using the content:

 # replace 'example-name' with your capability name: